 As a Christian institution of higher education, North Park is committed to providing a campus environment characterized by mutual respect among students, faculty, and staff.
-To effectuate this commitment, it is North Park University’s policy that any form of sexual violence or other offense, harassment, discrimination, retaliation or misconduct will not be tolerated.
+To effectuate this commitment, it is North Park University’s policy that any form of sexual violence or other offense, harassment, discrimination, relationship violence, retaliation or misconduct will not be tolerated.
 This policy applies to all members of the campus community: students, faculty, staff, and visitors.
 It applies to incidents that occur on campus property as well as any off-campus functions sponsored or supervised by the institution.
 This policy also applies to off-campus conduct that has continuing impact on the ability of a member of the North Park community to fully engage in, and benefit from, campus life.

 North Park’s policy is mandated not only by its adherence to Christian principles, but also by law, including Title IX of the Education Amendments Act of 1972.

 The information below is intended to help you answer several questions, and point you to resources you may need regarding Title IX and related issues: